coryrwest/B2.NET/README.md

 ## Features

-*  Full implementation of the B2 REST API (excluding some Large File API's)
+*  Full implementation of the B2 REST API
 *  Experimental support for file FriendlyURL's
 *  UFT-8 and Url Encoding support
 *  Full Async support
 *  Full test coverage
 *  Targets .NET 4.5 and .NET Standard 1.5
+*  NOTE: There is currently no plans to support the new Key's API's

 ## nuget
 [nuget package](https://www.nuget.org/packages/B2Net/)